HL7/cql/input/pages/04-logicalspecification.md

 For decimals, equivalent means the values are the same with the comparison done on values rounded to the precision of the least precise operand; trailing zeroes after the decimal are ignored in determining precision for equivalent comparison.

 For quantities, equivalent means the values are the same quantity when considering unit conversion (e.g. 100 'cm' ~ 1 'm') and using decimal equivalent semantics for the value.
+When comparing quantities with different units, convert to the least granular unit.
 Note that implementations are not required to support unit conversion and so are allowed to return false for equivalence of quantities with different units.

 For time-valued quantities, UCUM definite-time duration quantities above days (and weeks) are considered equivalent to their calendar duration counterparts.
 Definite-time duration unit conversions shall be performed as specified in ISO-8601, while calendar-time duration unit conversions shall be performed according to the calendar duration semantics.
 In particular, unit conversion between variable length calendar durations (i.e. years and months) and definite-time durations (i.e. days or below) uses the approximations of 365 days in a year, and 30 days in a month.